-The investment objective of the Fund is to earn a positive absolute and attractive risk adjusted return over the long term while demonstrating low correlation with, and lower volatility than, traditional equity markets by primarily investing in investment funds that employ absolute return strategies, including funds managed by the Manager, the Investment Manager or any one of their affiliates.
-The Fund may also invest in cash, money market and short term debt instruments.
-Investment funds into which the Fund invests may utilize leverage and short selling.
+The investment objective of the Fund is to earn a positive absolute and attractive risk adjusted return over the long term by primarily investing in investment funds that employ absolute return strategies including funds managed by the Manager, the Investment Manager or any one of their affiliates.
+The Fund may invest in one or more underlying funds that invest in both long and short stock positions and the Manager expects a low correlation over the longer term between the underlying funds' performance and the performance of equity markets.
+The underlying funds intend to accomplish their objectives by investing in securities and derivative contracts and by employing equity hedge based and equity market neutral strategies.
+The Fund and underlying funds may also invest in cash, money market and short term debt instruments.